greenpolo/BraiAn/docs/object-classifiers.md

 When defining the parameters for your [object classification](https://qupath.readthedocs.io/en/stable/docs/tutorials/cell_classification.html#run-cell-detection-command), usually what works best is to choose a low `sigmaMicrons` as well a wide range of `minAreaMicrons:maxAreaMicrons`.
 Most importantly, however, you should always compute the cell expansions: `cellExpansionMicrons`.

 As a matter of fact, QuPath's object classifiers don't work by reading pixels off the image.
 Instead, they take as input the [object measurements](https://qupath.readthedocs.io/en/latest/docs/concepts/measurements.html) computed for every single detection.
 This means that if you don't do any cell expansion, the classifier will only work with pre-computed statistics coming from the pixels within the detection, effectively loosing any information about the surrounding context.
-Expanding the detection by, let's say, $5µm$ will effectively allow the classifier to draw conclusions also based on the statistical comparisons between the actual detection (i.e. the _nucleus_ in QuPath's terms) and the near-abouts (i.e. the _cytoplasm_).
+Expanding the detection by—let's say—$5µm$, will effectively allow the classifier to draw conclusions also based on the statistical comparisons between the actual detection (i.e. the _nucleus_ in QuPath's terms) and the near-abouts (i.e. the _cytoplasm_).

 ![**_Figure 1_**: Example of detections segmented with overly permissive parameters.
 Note that there is close-to-no positive cell in the image that is _not_ detected (in red).](resources/object-classifiers/detections_pre_classifier.png)